peteroupc/html3dutil/doc/H3DU.Shape.md

 ### H3DU.Shape#setQuaternion(quat) <a id='H3DU.Shape_H3DU.Shape_setQuaternion'></a>

-Sets this object's orientation in the form of a <a href="tutorial-glmath.md">quaternion</a>.
+Sets this object's rotation in the form of a <a href="tutorial-glmath.md">quaternion</a>.
 See H3DU.Transform#setQuaternion.

 #### Parameters